10 Holiday Pet Safety Tips

 Most decorations look like toys to a curious pet and should be used cautiously and supervised.
 Tinsels and other shiny, stringy ornaments should be watched closely or avoided entirely if you have a cat.
 It can cause internal blockages if ingested.

-Pets can also get tangled in decorations and have to potential to strangle or hurt them.
+Pets can also get tangled in decorations and have the potential to strangle or hurt them.
 Since most ornaments are fragile and breakable, your playful kitten or curious pooch could easily knock them down, leaving sharp shards on the floor.

 Small Decorations Look Like Toys